OctoPrint/OctoPrint/docs/api/printer.rst

    init
      Initializes the printer's SD card, making it available for use.
-This also includes an initial retrieval of the list of files currently stored on the SD card, so after issueing that command a :ref:`retrieval of the files on SD card <sec-api-fileops-retrieveorigin>` will return a successful result.
+This also includes an initial retrieval of the list of files currently stored on the SD card, so after issueing that command a :ref:`retrieval of the files on SD card <sec-api-fileops-retrievelocation>` will return a successful result.

      .. note::
         If OctoPrint detects the availability of a SD card on the printer during connection, it will automatically attempt